Free Trial

 Link building may be the most difficult element of the six on this list.

-Why, because building links to ecommerce sites is not as simple as when you do it for B2B content.
+That's because building links to ecommerce sites is not as simple as when you do it for B2B content.

 For one, most content you build links to in ecommerce are money pages.
 These could be product pages, category pages, holiday landing pages and so on.